telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 * __Handled__: Marks the event as handled.
 If the event is marked as handled, the format provider does not attempt to export the CSS file.

 * __Reference__: The value that will be set to the "href" attribute of the "link" element tag.
-In the general case, this should be set to the absolute or relative path pointing to the file containing the CSS styles.
+In general, this should be set to the absolute or relative path pointing to the file containing the CSS styles.

 __Example 2__ demonstrates how you can create export settings.